secaspirant/demoRepo/README.md

 # demoRepo
 This is my first ever Repo on Github.com
 <br>
-Author Name: S A Ali Shah
+Author Name: Dr. S.A.Ali Shah